Flight of the DuckFish (oil on canvas, 4 ft. 6 in. x 7 ft., 2020)

 LATEST NEWS!

-Rafe will have work in RECIPROCITY an exhibition curated by Sarah Rose Sharp at the DOWNTOWN SYNAGOGUE in DETROIT.
+Rafe has work in the group show RECIPROCITY at the DOWNTOWN SYNAGOGUE in DETROIT.
 OPENING August 17th, 2025.

-Rafe’s comic bHagigah 12a-b is forthcoming in Religious Studies Review.
+Rafe’s comic bHagigah 12a-b is out in Religious Studies Review.

-Hear Rafe Neis, Jessie DeGrado, Dorothy Kim, Scott Larson, and Max Strassfeld, on “Trans” Before the Modern, part of the Frankel Institute Critical Trans Studies Symposium, March 18, 10:30 am - 12:30 am.
+Jessie DeGrado, Dorothy Kim, Scott Larson, Rafe Neis, and Max Strassfeld presented on “Trans” Before the Modern, as part of the Frankel Institute Critical Trans Studies Symposium, March 18, 2026.

 When a Human Gives Birth to a Raven: Rabbis and the Reproduction of Species is out.
 Purchase your hard copy here.
 Open access available here.
 Thanks to UC Press, Luminos, and the UM Library’s TOME Award for making open access scholarship possible.